kevalpatel2106/EmoticonGIFKeyboard/emoji-scrapper/README.md

 ## What if I don't want to spend time to scrap the website?🤔
 - Scrapping Emojopedia and get all the emojis from the website will take almost 2 -3 hours 🕑 (depends on your internet connectivity).😟😟
 - We know that you don't have time for that.
 Don't worry!!!
-You can download the scrapped data from the website from [here](https://mega.nz/#F!7IgGmaoY!nQIX7zW1iBaSSS8W-HY4Bg).
+You can download the scrapped data from from [emoji-scrapper-out.zip](https://github.com/kevalpatel2106/EmoticonGIFKeyboard/releases).

 ## Legal:
 This code is open source and freely available for use.
 However the data scrapped from the [Emojipedia](http://emojipedia.org) website are subjected to [Emojipedia](http://emojipedia.org) terms and conditions.
 Visit [Emojipedia](http://emojipedia.org) to know more.